TheGent/Gents-N64-xdelta-Patches/NTSC to PAL Patches/ReadMe.txt

 Hacks
 -----

-The Legend Of Banjo Kazooie - The Jiggies Of Time (Hack)
+The Legend Of Banjo Kazooie - The Jiggies Of Time (Hack).z64

 I hope you enjoy playing these games on the RetroBlaster via your PAL Console as much i did.